mahmoudsedek/Python-Scripting-Task-JSON-Cleaning-to-CSV/README.md

 script can handle if directory is empty as well

-used library like: time, subprocess , pandas, pathlib, os, json, json_normalize
+used libraries: time, subprocess , pandas, pathlib, os, json, json_normalize and a small #bash script

 #Don't forget to change the pathes inside the Schedular.sh and inside you crontab on your linux system
 #also the path for your JSON file's directory and the target directory in which you want to put you final CSV files